Step 3: Find Solutions

 Here’s what to do now that you’ve identified your issue and reviewed your legal obligations.

-What if these self-help tools don’t resolve the issue?
+What if these steps don’t resolve my issue?